 Follows the review of ms Marco Polo staterooms as furniture, amenities and complimentary services:

-- Each of the Marco Polo cruise ship cabins has en-suite bathroom (shower cubicle with plastic curtain, single-sink vanity, WC, hairdryer, bathrobes), sleeping area (twin bed or 2 twins /some convertible to double, bedside tables, Stilform mattresses), living area, wardrobe (mirrored doors, ample drawer-hanging-storage space), mirrored vanity/dressing table with a chair, direct-dial phone, electronic safe, mini-bar / fridge), individual air-conditioning (thermostat), music console, flat TV, wall lighting, nightly turndown service.
-Some rooms are equipped with additional Pullman beds for 3rd/4th passenger.
-Toiletries (unbranded bath products) are regularly replenished and include shower gel / shampoo (wall-mounted) and two soap bars.
+Each of the Marco Polo cruise ship cabins has en-suite bathroom (shower cubicle with plastic curtain, single-sink vanity, WC, hairdryer, bathrobes), sleeping area (twin bed or 2 twins /some convertible to double, bedside tables, Still form mattresses), living area, wardrobe (mirrored doors, ample drawer-hanging-storage space), mirrored vanity/dressing table with a chair, direct-dial phone, electronic safe, mini-bar / fridge), individual air-conditioning (thermostat), music console, LCDTV, wall lighting, nightly turndown service.
+Some rooms are equipped with additional Pullman beds for a 3rd/4th passenger.
+Toiletries (unbranded bath products) are regularly replenished and include shower gel/shampoo (wall-mounted) and two soap bars.
 All staterooms are wood-furnished.

-- Pullman beds are foldaway beds (aka bunk beds) that is pulled down either from the wall or from the ceiling.
-On Marco Polo these beds are mounted on the walls.
-Categories of staterooms with bunk beds are: 2-Standard Plus Twin Inside (on decks Atlantic, Baltic, Caribic), 4-Premium Twin Inside (on decks Columbus, Amundsen, Pacific), 6-7-Standard Twin Oceanview (on decks Atlantic, Baltic, Caribic) and 9-Superior Twin Oceanview (on decks Columbus, Amundsen).
+Pullman beds are foldaway beds (aka bunk beds) that are pulled down either from the wall or from the ceiling.
+On Marco Polo, these beds are mounted on the walls.
+Categories of staterooms with bunk beds are 2-Standard Plus Twin Inside (on decks Atlantic, Baltic, Caribic), 4-Premium Twin Inside (on decks Columbus, Amundsen, Pacific), 6-7-Standard Twin Oceanview (on decks Atlantic, Baltic, Caribic) and 9-Superior Twin Oceanview (on decks Columbus, Amundsen).

-- Room service is 24-hour, but not complimentary.
+Room service is 24-hours, but not complimentary.
 Room service menu includes Caesar salad (GBP 8), soup (GBP 3,50), baguette with cheese and salad (GBP 7), burger with beef (GBP 13), homemade cake (GBP 6), beverages (tea-coffee GBP 1,80).
-Complimentary in-cabin Continental breakfast is available between 7 – 10 am (cereals,, breads, pastries, yogurt, fruits, juices, hot drinks).
+Complimentary in-cabin Continental breakfast is available between 7 – 10 am (cereals, bread, pastries, yogurt, fruits, juices, hot drinks).

 - Superior Single Inside (category 5) are located on Caribic Deck 4 and Columbus Deck 10.